libfuse/sshfs/README.md

 If you need help, please ask on the <fuse-sshfs@lists.sourceforge.net> mailing list.
 Subscribe at https://lists.sourceforge.net/lists/listinfo/fuse-sshfs.

-Please report any `libfuse`-related bugs on the GitHub issue tracker at https://github.com/libfuse/libfuse/issues.
+Please report any bugs on the GitHub issue tracker for the main parent project (`libfuse`) at https://github.com/libfuse/libfuse/issues.